mohammadhossainjoy/mohammadhossainjoy/README.md

 I`m Mohammad Hossain Joy, a passionate Computer Science and Engineering student at North South University with a passion for web development.
 As a front-end web developer, I specialize in creating error-free and visually appealing websites.
 I am not  limited to front-end, I am also proficient in back-end web development.
 My passion for technology and dynamic nature motivate me to learn and keep up with the latest developments in the field.
 I believe in the use of technology to solve problems in the real world.
 I am always looking for ways to make a difference, be it innovative web solutions or solve coding problems.
 I have a passion for learning and sharing knowledge.
 I believe that the more you share, the more you grow together.

-Skills:  HTML / CSS/Javascript/PHP/MySQL/C/Java/C++
+Skills:  HTML / CSS/Javascript/React Js/Node Js/Express Js/MongoDB/PHP/MySQL/C/Java/C++

 - 🔭 I’m currently working on For me
-- 🌱 I’m currently learning Laravel,javascript
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about Web Development